ZhiZe-ZG/zhize-zg.github.io/docs/_posts/SoftwareResearch/_SpecialPages/2024-03-13-introduction.md

 But the libraries called in the programming environment need to be recorded.
 Because calling them is equivalent to using them directly.

+## About Game DLCs and Mods

+Game DLC and Mods are managed by add-on packs for the game.
+But a mere game track is essentially a record sale, and it doesn't fall into this category.
+In addition, merely selling virtual items without altering the game's data also does not count.

 ## Symbols and Tags

 Here are descriptions of the symbols I'll use in the articles: